Aneeshparveda/IIITH_ComputerVision_Internship_2026/Week2_ObjectDetection/README.md

 The workflow included:
 - creating a Python virtual environment,
 - installing Ultralytics YOLO,
-- performing object detection on sample images,
+- performing object detection on PCB images,
 - and generating annotated outputs with bounding boxes.

 ---